ShiftLeftSecurity/bctrace/README.md

 ## Instrumentation primitives
-- Notifying events to hook listeners in the case of:
+- Notifying events to hook listeners in the case of
   - Method started
   - Method about to return
   - Method about to rise a `Throwable`